gpdowney/lightweightLSAT/pages/reason/flaws.md

 Conditional errors read the arrow backwards or flip the direction of the arrow.

-To spot these errors in the wild: Look for conditional logic keywords (especially "only if").
+To spot these errors in the wild: Look for conditional logic words (especially "only if").

 Consider this true conditional: